 *This post contains affiliate links.
 I receive small commissions for purchases made through these links at no extra cost to you.
 These commissions help me keep this site up and running, in order for me to keep providing helpful and inspiring art content. :)

 Do you feel like you're constantly fighting against your supplies when painting with watercolors?
 Feel like a failure after every single little mistake you make throughout your painting process?
-Do you frequently end up frustrated with yourself and end up throwing away more paintings than you actually keep?
+Do you frequently end up frustrated with yourself and throw away more paintings than you actually keep?

 When using watercolors, we cannot just simply cover up our mistakes with a new layer of paint.
 This artistic medium requires us to be much more mindful and delicate, even, right from the start of the painting process.

-I highly recommend reading my blog post titled 10 Things I Wish I Knew Before Starting With Watercolors if you're a beginner just starting out!
+I highly recommend reading my blog post titled 10 Things I Wish I Knew Before Starting With Watercolors if you're just getting started.

 Though I knew that my painting wasn't going to be "perfect" when that first mistake happened, I was determined to push through, and I'm happy I did.
 I learned a lot from it and will apply this knowledge in future paintings.

 Five Ways to Avoid or Fix Watercolor Mistakes

 It's important to understand that no mistake will be completely erased with any of these techniques.
 What you're trying to do is make them less noticeable, so that they don't distract from the great areas of your painting.